chunweiz/CCUX/ZECTRL_MAIN/src/ute/ui/main/doc/Infoline.md

 | content             | [sap.ui.core.Control](../../../../../../ZELIB/openui5/resources/sap/ui/core/Control-dbg.js) | `true`   | The infoline content.                                                |
 | _headerExpander     | [sap.ui.core.Control](../../../../../../ZELIB/openui5/resources/sap/ui/core/Control-dbg.js) | `false`  | Aggregation that controls the expand and collapse of the `Infoline`. |

-> defaultAggregation: `content`
-> `_headerExpander` is mean to bind with a Checkbox control and is not accessible by the view.
+> defaultAggregation: `content`. `_headerExpander` is mean to bind with a Checkbox control and is not accessible by the view.

 ## Events ##